BMW 3 Series Vs 4 Series

 As you can see, the 3 series focuses on 4-door/5-door body types whereas the 4 series primary focus is on sporty 2-door bodies (with the exception of the 4-door Gran Coupe).

-Many people find the existence of the 4-door, 4 Series Gran Coupe particularly confusing as it messes up the idea of the 4 series being the two-door counterpart of the 3 Series.
-But it looks cool so let’s just leave it at that.
+Many people find the existence of the 4-door, 4 Series Gran Coupe particularly confusing as it messes with the notion of the 4 series being the two-door counterpart of the 3 Series.
+But it looks more coupe-y so let’s just leave it at that.

 Under The Hood

 The base 330i and 430i trims both share the same 2.0-liter, turbocharged inline-four petrol engine.
 This is matched with a 8-speed Automatic transmission that has automatic Sport and Manual shift modes.
 (Note that the 430i is also available with a manual 6-speed manual transmission).

 As one would expect, performance is more or less identical.
 Both accelerate from 0-60 in ~5.5 seconds and can reach a top speed of 155 mph (electronically limited to 130 mph).
 Opting for the xDrive AWD variant improves acceleration slightly to 5.3 seconds.

 Gearheads will likely be attracted to the M340i and M440i trims of the 3 series and 4 series, which both feature a 3.0-liter turbocharged inline six-cylinder engine.
 New for 2021, this engine now throws a 48-volt mild hybrid system into the mix which yields a slight boost to performance and fuel efficiency.

 The two cars are almost identical under the hood, but they look very different from the outside.